Gemini Review (2021)

-I’ve made two deposit with a UK bank transfer, but they are taking longer than I’d expect to credit (7 – 14 hours).
+I’ve made two deposits with a UK bank transfer, but they are taking longer than I’d expect to credit (7 – 14 hours).

-Buying cryptocurrency with a debit card is expensive, so it’s cheaper if you just stick with making UK bank transfers (more on that below).
+Buying cryptocurrency with a debit card is expensive.
+It’s cheaper if you just stick with making UK bank transfers (more on that below).